MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/map-data.md

    > ![Data mapping pane](media/data-mapping-pane.PNG)

-3. To edit your mapping settings for an entity, hover over the entity in the list and then click the edit icon.
+3. To edit your mapping settings for an entity, hover over the entity in the list and then select the edit icon.

    > ![Edit entity](media/edit-entity.PNG)